ottbot/virsandra/README.md

 ````

 ## TODO / Missing
+1. Support for Set, List, and Map column types
-1. Create / filter with index
+1. Schema creation / migration
+1. Model DSL method chaining
+1. Update one or more rows
+1. Secondary indices
-2. Model attributes that are not Cassandra columns
+1. Model attributes that are not Cassandra columns
-3. Counters
+1. Counters (invalid ?)
-4. Schema creation / migration
-5. Support forSet, List, and Map column types

 ## Contributing